Easy Braised Lamb Shanks Recipe

 1 tablespoon ground turmeric

-2 tablespoon ground curry
+2 tablespoons ground curry

 ½ teaspoon clove